rq-Chen/Singh2020PreProc/README.md

-# Preprocessing Code for MINDy Resting State Model
+# Preprocessing Code for MINDy HCP rfMRI Model

-Author: Matthew Singh.
+Author: Joshua Siegel and Matthew Singh.

 Modified and documented by Ruiqi Chen (2023).

-This repo contains the fMRI preprocessing codes in the style of (Singh et. al., 2020).
+This repo contains the preprocessing scripts for HCP rfMRI data in the style of (Singh et. al., 2020).
 Here is the pipeline (for details see (Singh et al., 2020)):

-- HCP protocol: ICA-FIX
+- HCP protocol: FIX-cleaned data (with FIX-ICA and motion correction)
 - (Siegel et. al., 2017) protocol:
     - Detrending
     - Motion scrubbing (linearly interpolating (but not extrapolating) high-motion frames):